Setting the foundation for reflective practice and improvement for FLSs

 To be effective, an FLS must first and foremost have the right processes in place.
 (See Essential Elements of an FLS).
 One of these crucial processes is the ability of the FLS to monitor its own effectiveness.

-The key FLS indicators provide:
+The key performance indicators (KPIs) provide:

 - A way to measure the performance of the FLS at the level of the system